Your university or higher education provider can charge you a fee each year called the student services and amenities

 This fee is to cover things at your campus like child care, food services, financial advice, sporting and recreational activities or employment and career advice.

 SA‑HELP is a loan that helps students pay for all or part of their SSAF.

 To get a SA‑HELP loan, you must:

 - be a New Zealand Special Category Visa (SCV) holder, or eligible former New Zealand SCV holder; who meets the long term residency requirements and who studies the entire course while living in Australia

 - be enrolled in a higher education course at a provider that offers HELP loans

-- submit the Request for SA-HELP form to your provider by the census date.
+- submit the Request for a SA-HELP loan form to your provider by the census date.

-To apply for SA-HELP, you will need a tax file number (TFN) and Request for SA-HELP assistance form, which your provider will give you.
+To apply for SA-HELP, you will need a tax file number (TFN) and Request for a SA-HELP loan form, which your provider will give you.

 Your form must be filled in and submitted to your provider before their due date.